Tennessee Nursing Colleges, Degrees & Licenses

 • Location: Collegedale, TN

-• Duration: Two years for strictly master’s degree programs and up to four years for accelerated RN to MSN program
+• Duration: Two years for strictly master’s degree programs and up to four years for the accelerated RN to MSN program

 • Accreditation: Accreditation Commission for Education in Nursing (ACEN)